Skip to main content

 Understanding Dog Reactivity

-Dog-reactive dogs are those who respond to other dogs by becoming visibly aroused, pulling toward them, barking, growling and lunging.
-Reactivity is not necessarily a reflection of a dog’s sociability, as many dog-reactive dogs can show social behaviors toward dogs in other contexts or have a history of social behavior toward dogs.
-However, having a dog-reactive dog is stressful for both the owner and dog.
-Owners of dog-reactive dogs may subsequently avoid walks or, worse, utilize training methods that further exacerbate dog reactivity.
+Dog-reactive dogs often respond to other dogs by becoming visibly aroused — which can look like pulling toward them, barking, growling or lunging.
+Reactivity is not necessarily related to a dog’s sociability, as many dog-reactive dogs can show social behaviors in other situations.
+However, having a dog-reactive dog can be stressful for both the owner and dog.
+Owners of dog-reactive dogs may avoid walks, or accidentally use training methods that make reactivity worse.

-The good news is that dog reactivity is a highly modifiable behavior, and dog training is fun.
-Through prevention, training and practice even the most “explosive” dog can learn to offer alternative behaviors when in the presence of other dogs.
+The good news is that dog reactivity is a highly modifiable behavior, and dog training can be fun!
+Through prevention, training and practice, even the most “explosive” dog can learn to show different behaviors and feel calmer in the presence of other dogs.

 Body Language

-Common Early Indicators of Fear, Anxiety, Stress and Frustration (FASF):
+Common Signs of Fear, Anxiety, Stress and Frustration (FASF):

 Preventing Dog Reactivity

-Plan your route: Plan a quiet walking route to your destination.
-Walk at a time that other dogs are less likely to be out, such as early in the morning or later in the evening.
+Plan your route: Try to create a quiet walking route by walking at a time when other dogs are less likely to be out, such as early in the morning or later in the evening.

-Create space: Cross the street or turn in another direction if you notice a dog approaching.
-Avoid other dogs or keep them at a distance.
+Create space: Keep other dogs at a distance by crossing the street or turning in another direction if you notice a dog approaching.

-Use a visual barrier: Block your dog’s view of another dog by moving behind a car, tree or wall.
-While you are behind a visual barrier, reward your dog for focusing on you and offering eye contact or encourage eye contact by getting their attention.
+Use a visual barrier: If another dog is in sight, block your dog’s view by moving behind a car, tree or wall.
+While you are behind a visual barrier, reward your dog for focusing on you and offering eye contact, or encourage eye contact by getting their attention.

 Responding to Dog Reactivity

-If your dog becomes so reactive and aroused that they are no longer responding to you or taking treats, this is not a training opportunity.
-Determine what made responding to food and training difficult for your dog — often you are simply too close to the other dog — and prevent this situation from happening again in the future.
+If your dog becomes so reactive and aroused that they are no longer responding to you or taking treats, they are not in the mindset for a training session.
+Take note of what caused the reaction — often you are simply too close to another dog — and try to prevent this situation from happening again in the future.

-Keep moving: If another dog is in close proximity and your dog becomes reactive, just keep moving.
-Encourage your dog to move away by calling them, using gentle leash pressure, offering treats and stepping away.
-Move away quickly and create as much space between you, your dog and the other dog as possible.
-Move behind a nearby car, tree or wall and offer your dog treats.
+Keep moving: If another dog is close and your dog becomes reactive, try to avoid stopping.
+Encourage your dog to keep walking with you by calling them, using gentle leash pressure and offering treats.
+Move away quickly and create as much space between you and the other dog as possible.
+You can also move behind a nearby car, tree or wall and offer your dog treats to refocus their attention.

 Be patient: If your dog is not taking food and it is impossible or unsafe to create space between you and the other dog, hold your leash firmly and patiently.
 Wait for the other dog to pass or move away.